Frequency Estimation under Local Differential Privacy [Experiments, Analysis and Benchmarks]: Frequency Estimation Experiments

 \subsection{Domain Reduction Methods}

 Next, we experimentally compare domain reduction methods (introduced in Section \ref{domain reduction}) which we combine with various FOs to allow us to efficiently estimate frequencies over very large domains.
-We devote particular attention to the following combinations: \begin{itemize} \item Count-Sketch (CS) and Count-Min Sketch (CM) methods with FLH, Hadamard Response (HR), HadamardMech (HM) \item Bloom filters with Direct Encoding (DE) (the basis of the RAPPOR system~\cite{rappor}) \item Apple's proposal of Count-Mean Sketch (CMS) as CM (Mean) sketch with OUE and Hadamard Count Mean Sketch (HCMS) as CM (Mean) with HM ($t=1$)~\cite{appledp} \end{itemize} In these experiments we now increase the number of users to $n=1{,}000{,}000$ and vary $d$ from $10{,}000$ to $100{,}000$ in increments of $10{,}000$.
-We again use synthetic data following a Zipf distribution.
+We devote particular attention to the following combinations: \begin{itemize} \item Count-Sketch (CS) and Count-Min Sketch (CM) methods with FLH, Hadamard Response (HR), HadamardMech (HM) \item Bloom filters with Symmetric Unary Encoding (SUE) (the basis of the RAPPOR system~\cite{rappor}) \item Apple's proposal of Count-Mean Sketch (CMS) as CM (Mean) sketch with OUE \footnote{Original implementations in \cite{appledp} actually utilise SUE.
+We use OUE which only involves changing the perturbation probabilities.
+In all other aspects the implementation details are identical to Apple’s CMS.} and Hadamard Count Mean Sketch (HCMS) as CM (Mean) with HM ($t=1$)~\cite{appledp} \end{itemize} In these experiments, we utilise both synthetic Zipf data and real-world data based on a subset of AOL search queries in 2006\footnote{ \url{http://www.cim.mcgill.ca/~dudek/206/Logs/AOL-user-ct-collection/}}.
+The AOL dataset, among other things, contains both search queries by users and (if they clicked through) the URL of the website they chose.
+We focus only on the clicked URLs and not the search queries themselves.
+This forms a dataset of $n=1{,}935{,}614$ URLs, with $d=383{,}467$ unique URLs.
+For the Zipf data, we now increase the number of users to $n=1{,}000{,}000$ and vary $d$ from $10{,}000$ to $100{,}000$ in increments of $10{,}000$.
 Along with reporting MSE we also consider $k$-MSE which calculates the MSE over a subset of the top-$k$ most frequent elements in the domain.
 We fix $k=50$ in all experiments.
 We show this metric because as $d$ grows large, there will be many elements in the domain that have small (or close to $0$) frequency.
 Hence, if a frequency oracle was to underestimate frequencies (or predict close to $0$) it would have a (misleadingly) low MSE but a very high $k$-MSE as it would fail to accurately estimate the top-$k$ frequent elements.
 As we will see, there is often a trade-off in large domains between achieving a low MSE and a low $k$-MSE.